rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-core/README.md

 </Appenders>
 ```

-NOTE: Be aware that template parsing errors on cluster side DO NOT prevent plugin from loading - error is logged on client side and startup continues.
+NOTE: Be aware that template parsing errors on cluster side MAY NOT prevent plugin from loading - error is logged on client side and startup continues.

 ### Message output